-Fall 2018: Change in Curriculum Options for DNP Program
+Curriculum Options for DNP Program

-Students must complete 36 doctoral credits of coursework at Vanderbilt University School of Nursing, including 500 hours of practice integration, and a DNP project.
-DNP students attend an intensive on-campus experience in Nashville for approximately one week each semester.
+Students complete 36 doctoral credits of coursework at Vanderbilt University School of Nursing, including 500 hours of practice integration, and a DNP project.
+DNP students attend an intensive on-campus experience in Nashville for approximately three to four days each semester.
 During this on campus time, students attend course orientation sessions, meet with faculty mentors and invited lecturers and attend various networking and social events with other doctoral students and faculty.
-Attendance at these one-week sessions is required.
+Attendance at these on campus sessions is required.
+Students may choose a 5 semester or 6 semester plan of study.
 5 semester plan students make a total of 5 visits to campus and 6 semester plan students make a total of 6 visits.

 Other coursework, scholarly interaction and practice application takes place online and in students’ home locations, so that relocation or change of employment is not necessary.
 A variety of online and distance learning technologies and techniques to facilitate the program and enrich students’ learning experience is utilized.

 The majority of coursework will be asynchronous.
 Synchronous activities will be scheduled by the faculty in advance.
 Working with practice partners in health care agencies/organizations, often at sites where students are employed, students will apply knowledge and skills gained from coursework to their practice settings.
 Practice experiences are integral to students’ achievement of advanced nursing practice competencies at the doctoral level.